Sign in or

 “Like you, I was forced to learn the rhythm without decency.
 Your anger gives you great power, but if you let it, it will destroy you, as it almost did me.”

-The number two geniuses above Newton, were Einstein (he may be below Newton± an issue still undecided) and Goethe; the seeds of the latter were terminated within one generation (see: Goethe genealogy).
+The two geniuses above Newton, were Einstein (he may be below Newton, this is an undecided issue) and Goethe; the seeds of the latter were terminated within one generation (see: Goethe genealogy).
+Another bachelor genius is Oliver Heaviside (Ѻ) .

 See main: Genius IQs (ranking of the top 1000 geniuses)The standard numerical value for the classification of a genius IQ is the standard Terman definition of an IQ at or above 140, as listed below, along with other noted assignment criterion proposals and definitions: